goonerlagoon/Programming-Notes/README.md

 Node.js is a JavaScript runtime environment that allows you to run JavaScript outside of your web browser.

+# Back-End Web Architecture

+## Mapping out a Request

+Let's use an example of 'Alice' shopping.

+1. Alice is shopping on SuperCoolShop.com.
+She clicks on a picture of a cover for her smartphone, and that click event makes a GET request to http://www.SuperCoolShop.com/products/66432.

+Remember, GET describes the kind of request (the client is just asking for data, not changing anything).
+The URI (uniform resource identifier) /products/66432 specifies that the client is looking for more information about a product, and that product, has an id of 66432.

+SuperCoolShop has an huge number of products, and many different categories for filtering through them, so the actual URI would be more complicated than this.
+But this is the general principle for how requests and resource identifiers work.

+2. Alice’s request travels across the internet to one of SuperCoolShop’s servers.
+This is one of the slower steps in the process, because the request cannot go faster than the speed of light, and it might have a long distance to travel.
+For this reason, major websites with users all over the world will have many different servers, and they will direct users to the server that is closest to them!

+3. The server, which is actively listening for requests from all users, receives Alice’s request!

+4. Event listeners that match this request (the HTTP verb: GET, and the URI: /products/66432) are triggered.
+The code that runs on the server between the request and the response is called middleware.

+5. In processing the request, the server code makes a database query to get more information about this smartphone case.
+The database contains all of the other information that Alice wants to know about this smartphone case: the name of the product, the price of the product, a few product reviews, and a string that will provide a path to the image of the product.

+6. The database query is executed, and the database sends the requested data back to the server.
+It’s worth noting that database queries are one of the slower steps in this process.
+Reading and writing from static memory is fairly slow, and the database might be on a different machine than the original server.
+This query itself might have to go across the internet!

+7. The server receives the data that it needs from the database, and it is now ready to construct and send its response back to the client.
+This response body has all of the information needed by the browser to show Alice more details (price, reviews, size, etc) about the phone case she’s interested in.
+The response header will contain an HTTP status code 200 to indicate that the request has succeeded.

+8. The response travels across the internet, back to Alice’s computer.

+9. Alice’s browser receives the response and uses that information to create and render the view that Alice ultimately sees!

 # Miscellaneous

 * '--' as in `ls --all` usually denotes the long version of a switch/parameter.